-We’re getting quite a few site review requests and SEO consultancy requests recently for people that have been hit by a sudden drop in traffic after the recent Google Penguin update.
+We’re getting quite a few SEO consultancy requests recently for people that have been hit by a sudden drop in traffic after the recent Google Penguin update.
 Because there has been quite some news about Google’s Penguin update and before that its Panda update, people are blaming those.
 In our perspective, whether you’re blaming Penguin, Panda or another update from Google isn’t really that interesting if you’re not an SEO.
 What matters most is: you’ve lost traffic, how are you going to get it back?

 Why you’d want to know whether the Penguin update caused it

 The idea is that if you know which update caused your traffic to drop and you know what that update targeted, you only have to fix that specific issue and your rankings will be magically restored.
 The reality is that it’s really not that black and white.
 Quite often now people blame one update, but if we look at the SearchMetrics stats for their domain, they’ve had a gradual decline over the last few months with a bigger decline in recent weeks.
 If we based our actions solely on what Penguin update targeted (and that’s not even really clear yet within the SEO community) we might be missing other issues.